Transfer Programs in K-12 Education

 - Oakton - Roosevelt University Secondary Education / Biology articulation agreement

-Please note that different Schools of Education require slightly different general education courses -- majors will also differ (for example, Secondary Education may differ from Special Education) even within a single transfer institution.
+Note: Each School of Education requires slightly different general education courses -- majors may also differ (for example, Secondary Education may differ from Special Education) within a single transfer institution.

-It is best to determine your transfer institution as soon as possible so that you can obtain its general education requirements for your major from an advisor at the transfer institution.
-Contact the K-12 Education Program Coordinator, Katherine Schuster, PhD, firstname.lastname@example.org, and the Academic Advisors at Oakton.
+First, determine your transfer institution as soon as possible so that you can obtain the general education requirements for your major from an advisor at the transfer institution.
+For more information, contact the K-12 Education Program Coordinator, Katherine Schuster, Ph.D., firstname.lastname@example.org, and the Academic Advisors at Oakton.
 We are happy to help you in this process.